Skip to main content

 • replayability

-The game offers a decent level of replayability, particularly through its multiplayer mode, endless mode, and unlockable items that encourage players to revisit levels for better performance and achievements.
-While some players feel the game could benefit from additional content to enhance replay value, the unique design of each level and the challenge of completing them with minimal worker casualties provide enough incentive for repeated play.
-Overall, it is considered fun and engaging, especially in couch co-op settings, though opinions vary on the extent of its replayability.
+The game offers significant replayability through its multiplayer mode, unlockable items, and an endless mode, encouraging players to revisit levels for better performance and to collect all achievements.
+While the core experience is relatively short, the unique design of each level and the challenge of completing them with minimal worker casualties provide ample incentive for repeated play.
+However, some players feel that additional content could enhance the overall replay value.

 • “The unlocks themselves add a fair bit of replay value and optional challenge to the game; it's actually pretty difficult to get through most of the levels with enough workers left for them, and all of them change up the gameplay in some way, giving you new weapons and buffs.”